 Dave Gruber: Yeah, that's great.
 So that makes a lot of sense.
 And I hear that often, from practitioners in a sort of, it's often referred to as sort of swivel chair security operations.
-And what you're talking about here is, is a pretty radical simplification, by bringing the [00:12:30] data together, by visualizing things in a more continuous converged way to simplify the process for you, so you don't have all the heavy lifting from system to system to integrate and bring the data together to try to figure out how to visualize the actual threat progresses as it goes through the organization.
+And what you're talking about here is, is a pretty radical simplification, by bringing the [00:12:30] data together, by visualising things in a more continuous converged way to simplify the process for you, so you don't have all the heavy lifting from system to system to integrate and bring the data together to try to figure out how to visualise the actual threat progresses as it goes through the organisation.

 And thanks for bringing up the manage services piece of the equation too.
-Because as part of this conversation, we often talk a lot about the details of XDR, [00:13:00] but most organizations are employing some amount of managed detection and response services as well.
+Because as part of this conversation, we often talk a lot about the details of XDR, [00:13:00] but most organisations are employing some amount of managed detection and response services as well.
 And I know Trend Micro has a great offering there too.

 Lori Smith: Yeah.
 And I would say one of the common challenges that we've heard, and Chase spoke to us about that, having that single pane of glass.
-And one of the things that so many organizations are, or have been trying to use [00:13:30] SIEM as a way to solve that XDR challenge.
+And one of the things that so many organisations are, or have been trying to use [00:13:30] SIEM as a way to solve that XDR challenge.
 And while it can help with some of the challenges in terms of bringing together data from the security silos, it can amplify others like alert overload, and ultimately, isn't fulfilling the need of quick, actionable insight.